Same-sex marriage in New Zealand: Background

-Marriage (Gender Clarification) Amendment Bill 2005

-In 2005, United Future MP Gordon Copeland sponsored the Marriage (Gender Clarification) Amendment Bill that would have amended New Zealand marriage law to define marriage as only between a man and a woman, and amend anti-discrimination protections in the Bill of Rights related to marital and family status so that the bill could stand.
-This was criticised by opponents, such as Attorney General Michael Cullen, as an overly "radical" attack on the Bill of Rights.
+In 2005, United Future MP Gordon Copeland sponsored the Marriage (Gender Clarification) Amendment Bill that would have amended New Zealand marriage law to define marriage as only between "a man and a woman", and amend anti-discrimination protections in the Bill of Rights related to marital and family status so that the bill could stand.
+This was criticised by opponents, including Attorney General Michael Cullen, as an overly "radical" attack on the Bill of Rights.
 The bill also would have prohibited the recognition of same-sex marriages from foreign countries as marriages in New Zealand.
 The bill received a Section 7 report for being inconsistent with the Bill of Rights, specifically freedom from discrimination relating to sexual orientation.

-The bill had its first reading debate on 7 December 2005, and subsequently failed 47 votes in favour to 73 votes against.
+It had its first reading debate on 7 December 2005, and subsequently failed 47 votes in favour to 73 votes against.

 Marriage (Definition of Marriage) Amendment Act 2013

 On 14 May 2012, Labour Party MP Louisa Wall said she would introduce a private member's bill, the Marriage (Definition of Marriage) Amendment Bill, allowing same-sex couples to marry.
 The bill was submitted to the members' bill ballot on 30 May 2012.
 It was drawn from the ballot and passed its first and second readings on 29 August 2012 and 13 March 2013, respectively.
 The final reading passed on 17 April 2013 by 77 votes to 44.
-Supporters in the galleries greeted the bill's passage with applause and sang the traditional Māori love song "Pokarekare Ana", with many MPs joining in.
+Despite being one of six openly gay MPs, Attorney-General Chris Finlayson voted against the bill, declaring his opposition to state involvement in the institution of marriage as the reason.
+Supporters in the galleries greeted the bill's passage with applause and sang the traditional Māori love song "Pōkarekare Ana", with many MPs joining in.
 Conservative lobby group Family First called its passage "an arrogant act of cultural vandalism".
 The bill received royal assent from Governor-General Jerry Mateparae on 19 April and took effect on 19 August 2013.